 by the end of his life, had achieved a secret victory.

-A very different interpretation of Arthurian legendary materials was offered by writer Paul Jenkins in the "Last Man Standing" storyline which ran in issues #110 - 114 of the regular Hellblazer series (Feb. - June, 1997).
+An altogether different interpretation of Arthurian legendary materials was offered by writer Paul Jenkins in the "Last Man Standing" storyline which ran in issues #110 - 114 of the regular Hellblazer series (Feb. - June, 1997).
 Here Merlin appeared as Mr. Meardon, who in league with government leaders had begun tearing down ancient mystical landmarks of Britain.
 Opposing him, Constantine encountered a group of Arthur's knights (based on the Welsh tradition of the Mabinogion, rather than on Malory) -- like Meardon (or Myrddin), remnants of an eternal race older than humankind.
 Constantine learned that Arthur himself had been a human granted eternal life by God, along with the secret of why God forsook Myrddin's race, his first children.
 Arthur had placed the knowledge into a box -- the Grail -- and disappeared.
 In the present day, Constantine's friend Rich the Punk was revealed as Arthur's heir and the achiever of the Grail, and Constantine outwitted Meardon at the last, effecting an ultimate reconciliation between Arthur and Myrddin.

 These two "Hellblazer" stories, while very different, are both among the most original and provocative Arthurian stories that have appeared in American comics.